x3dom/x3dom/doc/guide/source/troubleshooting.rst

 Troubleshooting
 ===============
-As with most complex systems, something can go wrong.
+As with most software systems, something can go wrong.
 But fear not.
 There are a couple of things you can check and try.
 You’ll find some hints and tips here.